cwendorf/Sourcebook/Examples/worked-examples/intervals.md

 #### Computer Output

+The following tables represent typical output from statistical software.
+Options, labels, and layout vary from program to program.

-The following table of descriptive statistics can be used to determine the inferential statistics.
+The table of descriptive statistics can be used to determine the inferential statistics.

 |         | N   | Mean  | Std.
 Deviation | Std.
 Error Mean |
 |---------|----:|------:|---------------:|----------------:|
 | Outcome | 8   | 4.000 | 3.117          | 1.102           |

-The following table of inferential statistics shows the key elements to be calculated.
+The table of inferential statistics shows the key elements to be calculated.

 |         |  Mean | Lower CI | Upper CI |
 |---------|------:|---------:|---------:|